 Happy Meal Ltd was an unexpected addition to the list of my favourite gigs this year.
 Unfortunately they don’t have an ounce of music available online and hardly any authority on social media.
 Perhaps with our parents taking over Facebook, this lack of online presence is the modern day equivalent of the rebellion of the 1970s Glam Rock scene.
 Either way, we’ll be keeping my eyes peeled in all the indie newsletters for another chance to catch this wonderfully eclectic band.

 The beauty of Southsea Fest is that the vast majority of venues are nearby so clashes were not anything to panic about.
 Half way through the Happy Meal Ltd I dashed off to the Wedgewood Rooms to see the lovely Lucy Rose.
 During the quieter songs you could hear lots of chat going on from the bar and rear of the venue.
 This was quite frustrating and I wonder if these parts of the audience were leftovers from the heavier Lonely The Brave who’d played just prior.
-Ideally they’d have been more respectful or wandered off elsewhere, it’s not like there wasn’t plenty of other performances to choose from.
-Despite that this was still a hugely enjoyable performance and it was nice that we were given a glimpse of her next album by throwing in some new unreleased music.
+I wished they had been more respectful or just wandered off elsewhere, it’s not like there wasn’t plenty of other performances to choose from.
+Despite that this was still a hugely enjoyable performance and Lucy Rose was her usual charming self.
+The audience was treated to tracks taken from her debut Like I Used To and last year’s release Work It Out.
+Lucy even gave us a glimpse of her next album by throwing in some new unreleased music.

 Whenever I have seen the mighty British Sea Power at a festival they steal the show and Southsea Fest was no different.
 The Brighton based band returned to the Wedgewood Rooms to headline the venue.
 Sitting in the photo pit I could see some unsurprisingly weary faces after a long day of festivities, however from the first chord of their opening track ‘Machineries of Joy‘ the crowd dipped into their reserves for one last performance.